 Findings from audits must be reported to and reviewed by the IRB in accordance with the IU HRPP Policy on Reportable Events.

-For internal audits, QIO staff tracks audit findings and prepares periodic summary reports which are presented to the University Director, HRPP, and IRB Executive Committee.
+For internal audits, QIO staff tracks audit findings and prepares periodic summary reports which are presented to the University Director, HRPP.
 Reports describe general audit finding trends, any serious or continuing noncompliance, and any unanticipated problems involving risks to subjects or others determinations made in relation to the audit findings.

 When an audit report is received, research personnel are expected to respond to all requests.
 The response should include an action plan to correct any problems identified and an action plan to prevent recurrences, as applicable.
 Some findings may require additional information, including an explanation of the circumstances that identifies the suspected root cause, the individual(s) responsible for corrective and preventive actions, and a timeline for their completion.